Sex and the law: LGBT rights

 In studying the changes of sodomy statutes, Frank et al. (2009) found that between 1945 and 2005, "90 percent of all modifications involved liberalization in some way" of non-heterosexual acts.
 This was seen as evidence of a "sodomy-law reform wave."
 During the same period, however, eight countries expanded their laws regarding sodomy.
 In January 2014, Nigeria expanded their criminalization of homosexuality by passing legislation to enforce more severe penalties including a ban against same-sex marriage and participation in any gay organizations.
 Sodomy laws, however, are rarely used to penalize consensual acts, involving adults, that occur in private.
 In the 1970s, the only arrests (in the US) involving consensual, non-heterosexual acts were in public or quasi-public.
-While many sodomy laws are concerned with sexual acts as opposed to sexual orientations, the legislation is often interpreted as if being gay or lesbian is sufficient enough evidence to deem someone guilty as to having engaged in criminal acts.
+While many sodomy laws are concerned with sexual acts as opposed to sexual orientations, the legislation is often interpreted as if being gay or lesbian is sufficient evidence to deem someone guilty as to having engaged in criminal acts.
 This led US judges to deny parents' custody of their children, student groups were not granted recognition by university officials, and many legislators were opposed to civil rights bills that included sexual orientation.

 Many revisions to sodomy laws were not a part of large government transitions, but rather included as a part of other general revisions of criminal legislation.
 There are two main pathways in which sodomy laws have been decriminalized: judicial invalidation and repeal of the law by vote of legislation.
 The United States did not decriminalize sodomy nationwide until 2003; however, many states, based on the council of judges and lawyers, did decriminalize sodomy as early as 1961.